lwojcik/sc2pte-panel-frontend/README.md

 ## Build

+Create `.env.production` file with environment variables to be used in production environment.

-To create a ZIP package suitable to be deployed on Twitch.tv follow the steps below:
+To create a ZIP package suitable for deployment on Twitch.tv follow the steps below:

 ```
 $ npm run build
 $ cd build/
-$ zip -r ./* build.zip
+$ zip -r build.zip ./*
 ```

 Upload the zipped package via [Extension Dashboard on Twitch Developers Site](https://dev.twitch.tv/dashboard/extensions).